-Autumn Budget 2025: Key Points for Business Energy and Net Zero
+Autumn Budget 2025: Key points for business energy and net zero

-Below, we breakdown what was announced, what wasn’t, and what it means for your energy and sustainability plans.
+Below, we break down what was announced, what wasn’t, and what it means for your energy and sustainability plans.

 Key Takeaways